 No deaths have been linked directly to lymphoedema so far, but it can definitely create opportunities for cellulitis (multiple infections, not to be confused with lumpy, fatty deposits) to develop and in turn, weaken your body as a whole as well as expose you to other serious problems.

-How to find out if I am at risk?
+How can I find out if I am at risk?

 If you're concerned, you can get a therapist to do a risk assessment for you.
-If the result shows that you have very little lymph nodes affected, your risk is very very low.
+If the result shows that you have very few lymph nodes affected, your risk is very very low.